hunter-volkman/image-emailer/README.md

 # Module image-emailer

-This module enables a Raspberry Pi to connect to a remote Viam machine, capture images hourly from a camera during specified operating hours (default 7 AM to 8 PM EST), crop them to focus on a shelf, and email a daily report at a configurable time (default 7 PM EST).
-Designed for monitoring stock levels, it runs autonomously without requiring the Viam app’s CONTROL tab open, resuming captures after power cycles using the last image’s timestamp.
-Ideal for reliable shelf monitoring and development testing.
+This module enables a Raspberry Pi to autonomously capture images from a remote camera, process them (cropping to focus on a shelf), and email a daily report.
+It now supports an optional animated GIF generation from the day’s images and requires a location identifier for improved report context.
+The module connects to a store’s Viam machine and resumes capturing after power cycles by using a persisted state file.
+It operates without needing the Viam app’s CONTROL tab open.

 ## Model `hunter:sensor:image-emailer`

-A custom sensor component that autonomously captures images from a remote camera, processes them, and sends a daily email report.
-It operates locally on a Raspberry Pi, connects to a store’s Viam machine, and runs independently of external triggers once configured.
+A custom sensor component that autonomously captures images from a remote camera, processes them (cropping and optionally creating an animated GIF), and sends a daily email report.
+Running locally on a Raspberry Pi, it connects to a store’s Viam machine and functions independently once configured.

 ### Configuration